High-Density Housing: Making Urban Living Affordable [2023]

 Less Traffic

-With more people living in a concentrated area, high-density housing can reduce the amount of traffic on roads, leading to less congestion and a more efficient public transportation system.
+With more people living in a concentrated area, high-density housing can reduce the amount of traffic on roads.
+This leads to less congestion and a more efficient public transportation system.

 high density apartments